fmidev/FMI-solar-power-research-overview/README.md

 # Solar Power Research – Overview

-This repository provides a **high-level overview** of the Solar Power Research activity within the organisation.
+This repository provides an overview of the Solar Power Research activity within FMI.

-It is not a code repository.
-It exists to help people understand:
+This repository tells you

 - what we work on
 - which projects exist
-- which teams are involved
 - where to find the actual code

 ---